parallax background

 Carbon dioxide and pollution from vehicles

 The higher the level of carbon dioxide, the higher the global mean temperature.
-Up to now the oceans have been absorbing about 90% of the extra heat this carbon dioxide pollution has caused, but they may have hit their limit, as the summer of 2023 saw an unprecedented rise in ocean temperatures.
+Up to now the oceans have been absorbing about 90% of the extra heat this carbon dioxide pollution has caused, but they may have hit their limit, as there has been an unprecedented rise in ocean temperatures.

 In general, overloading the earth's atmosphere with carbon dioxide is causing warming land and ocean temperatures resulting in more severe storms, droughts and other weather events.
-Halfway into 2023, the U.S. had already experienced 12 natural disasters large enough to cost more than $1 billion in damages each.
+In 2024, there were 27 individual weather and climate disasters that resulted in at least $1 billion in damages in the U.S., just one less than the record-breaking 28 disasters recorded in 2023.
 Moving away from gasoline-powered vehicles to cleaner alternatives is critical to cutting emissions.

 How does transportation cause carbon dioxide pollution?

 Every gallon of gasoline burned sends 20 pounds of carbon dioxide into our atmosphere, where it stays for thousands of years.
-Burning gasoline and diesel for transportation is the biggest source of carbon emissions in the United States.
+Burning gasoline and diesel for transportation is the biggest source of carbon emissions in the United States, accounting for about 31% of total U.S. energy-related CO2 emissions.

 How much carbon dioxide pollution typically comes from each car?